Datadae/PowerBI-Project1/README.md

 Data subset collected from kaggle: https://www.kaggle.com/datasets/asaniczka/mountain-climbing-accidents-dataset

--> Importing Dataset in PowerBi Dekstop
+1. Importing Dataset in PowerBi Dekstop.
--> Performing transformationa and cleaning (ETL) operations on the datset in power query editor.
+2. Performing transformationa and cleaning (ETL) operations on the datset in power query editor.
--> Created data model by building relationship between Dimension and fact tables -> Using DAX to create necessary measure
+3. Created data model by building relationship between Dimension and fact tables.
+4. Using DAX to create necessary measure.
--> Created visualization using various charts
+5. Created visualization using various charts.
--> Prepared PowerBi report
+6. Prepared PowerBi report.

 ## **Analysis Insights**
 The dashboard shows: